 The Wilson Center, home of the Maine Christian Association, is an interdenominational student ministry open to everyone interested in exploring the meaning and practice of the Christian faith while at college.
 We are committed to creating an atmosphere of respect, tolerance, and spiritual support, which celebrates human diversity.

-We worship every Sunday evening at 6 pm during the academic year when classes are in session.
 The schedule of events/programs at the Wilson Center varies depending on student interest.
-We currently provide a Thursday Community meal, bible study and retreats.
+We currently provide a weekly community meal, bible study and retreats.
 The Wilson Center sponsors student programs that focus on its commitment to social justice, diversity, and spiritual growth, including SCOPE Projects, The Dorothy Clarke Wilson Peace Writing Competition, and the Elizabeth A. Morris Peacemaker Award.

 The Wilson Center is located at 67 College Avenue.
-Here the Campus Minister, Timoth Sylvia, has his office.
+The Campus Minister, Sarah Marx can be reached at the website below.
 The “A” frame construction of the facility creates a beautiful cathedral-like room for a variety of functions.
 The western end of the room is constructed entirely of glass.
 Depending on the season, the view through the windows of the gardens and Stillwater River can be most inspiring.
 The Center is open daily for study, meetings, quiet meditation, or visiting with friends.

 Feel free to call the Wilson Center at 866-4227, or visit our website at www.umaine.edu/wilsoncenter.